JavaScriptKC/workshop/readme.md

     - Calculating distance between two points
   - Substituting characters of a string with the 1337 speak equivelant eg. street -> 57r337
 - Hand out Saturday's schedule

-## Saturday: Workshop
-Bring a laptop, lunch will be provided.

 - Brief history of JavaScript
 - Writing intermediate JavaScript